 Play with Purpose: Reinforcing learning between play and Kneebouncer games

-So, whether you’re tackling the challenge of teaching your preschool-aged child full-time or are integrating teachable moments at home and on the go, our games are a great way to reinforce preschool learning concepts!
+So, whether you’re tackling the challenge of teaching your preschool-aged child full-time or are integrating teachable moments at home and on the go, Kneebouncer games are a great way to reinforce preschool learning concepts!
+Read on for tips and advice to enhance your child’s purposeful play!

 What is Play With Purpose?